Estadio La Cartuja

 Will Estadio La Cartuja be one of the venues for the 2030 World Cup?

 Estadio La Cartuja has been proposed as one of the venues for the 2030 World Cup.
-On October 11, 2023, FIFA officially announced the selection of Spain, Portugal and Morocco, who were also joined by Uruguay, Argentina and Paraguay, where one game each will be played at the start of the tournament.
+On October 4, 2023, FIFA announced the selection of Spain, Portugal and Morocco, who were also joined by Uruguay, Argentina and Paraguay, where one game each will be played at the start of the tournament.

 When did the plans to redevelop Estadio La Cartuja emerge?

 In November 2023, it was reported that there were plans to redevelop Estadio La Cartuja in conjunction with the World Cup.
 The facility, as in the 2018 proposal, would lose the athletics track and gain a football-specific layout.
-With the addition of new rows, its capacity would increase to 75,000 spectators.
+With the addition of new rows, its capacity would increase to 70,000 spectators.

 On March 14, 2024, the president of Andalusia, Juanma Moreno, presented renderings showing the appearance of Estadio La Cartuja after redevelopment (updated plans for the redevelopment of the other Andalusian candidate, Estadio La Rosaleda, were also shown on the occasion).

 The stadium will lose its athletics function, although it will be possible to temporarily install a running track if necessary, as was done, for example, at Hampden Park on the occasion of the 2014 Commonwealth Games.
-Surprisingly, the initial quoted cost of the redevelopment is relatively low (€20 M).

 What does the redevelopment of Estadio La Cartuja have to do with Betis' plans?